msamdk/Fish_Re_Identification/1. Autofish_data_exploration/Readme.md

 <h2>pycocotools</h2>

-But rather than using json to read the annotation, you can use pycocotools
+Use Pycocotools to explore the dataset
 ```python

 pip install pycocotools